Jax-Danger/Godot-Samsung-XR/README.md

 ## Android Export Configuration
 * Click project > Export > Add > Android.
 This will make an Android export template.
 You will most likely have a message saying something along the lines of "Target platform requires 'ETC2/ASTC' texture compression" and to enable it.
-Click the "Show Project Settings" button in that error message, and click on.
+To resolve this error, click the "Show Project Settings" button in that error message, and click on.
 Save and restart godot.

-* Now, we have to enable a handful of options in this editor menu.
-Add the options below:
+Now, we have to enable a handful of options in this export menu.
+Inside the export menu, add the options below:
 * Use Gradle Build
 * XR Mode > OpenXR
 * Enable Androidxr Plugin